 After a large comet is found to be headed toward Earth, the US and Russian space agencies concoct a plan to save humanity by nuking the comet and changing it's trajectory.
 Things don't exactly proceed according to plan, and the comet breaks into two pieces both headed toward Earth, with the results being the possible extermination of all life on the planet.

-With the exception of Freeman and Duvall, both of whom are excellent as usual, the rest of the cast are lightweight NBC television stars, and the director (Leder) handles the film as if it were an episode of ER, which she was a director of for a season.
+With the exception of Freeman (Hard Rain) and Duvall (The Gingerbread Man), both of whom are excellent as usual, the rest of the cast are lightweight NBC television stars, and the director (Leder, Pay It Forward) handles the film as if it were an episode of "ER", which she was a director of for a season.
 There's a lot of disbelief to suspend to make this film work, with no example more striking than the fact that they expect us to believe that a fledgling cable-only station like MSNBC is what the nation watches in its' time of ultimate crisis.
 A passable entertainment, but I'd rather have passed altogether.

 ©1998 Vince Leo